Talented young people from Uganda are invited to attend the football show in Spain

 Youth for Football International was officially launched on the 28th.The tenth November 2020 at the beautiful Elcon Gallery in Tororo.

-Captain Mike Mukula, Richard Dodwang, Honorable Fred Angora and Hon Emmanuel Tombaugh.
+Captain Mike Mukula, Richard Dowang, Honorable Fred Angora and Hon Emmanuel Tombaugh.

 The program aims to develop youth football skills and connect their skills to professional football around the world.